Shopify/go-lua/doc/presentations/golangmtl-march-2016/presentation.md

 - Several bindings to C Lua already exist for Go
 - go-lua is a manual port of C Lua to Go

+^ If you're familiar with the work to port Go's compiler & runtime from C to Go, you'll know Robert Griesemer implemented a pretty useful translation tool. go-lua preceded that.
+It was ported by hand.

 ---